Drawing is a skill that takes a while to fully master. Here’s how to teach your kids to draw and have fun at the same

 You can start art lessons as soon as your child knows how to hold a crayon.
 How to get started in teaching drawing depends on how old your kids are and at what development stage they’re in.

 - Toddlers are just starting to learn their basic shapes and what they represent.
 You can draw simple figures and explain what they are and have your toddler copy or add to your drawing.

 - Preschoolers learn what the shapes mean and what they convey and may use art to tell stories.
 Gently prod them to tell you what they’re telling you and offer suggestions on what to add to give more life to their art.

 - Older children and teenagers start to become more concerned with how realistic their drawings look and will be able to judge if something is not “right”.
 Validate their worries and introduce ways to add more detail to their art like shadows, highlights, and blending.

 Kids of all work best if they have fun at the same time.
 Incorporate art into your daily routine and use the time to bond with each other.

 - Experiment with different art materials.
 It could be traditional tools like crayons and markers on paper, or drawing with chalk on the pavement.

 - If you don’t have that artistic bent, walk through some drawing tutorials together.
-This YouTube channel shares drawing tutorials from both an adult and a kid’s point of view so your kid doesn’t get discouraged if their attempt doesn’t end up as “perfect”-looking.
+Watch YouTube videos that share drawing tutorials for both adult and a kid’s point of view so your kid doesn’t get discouraged if their attempt doesn’t end up as “perfect”-looking.

 4. Ask Open-Ended Questions